cnwanneka/profile-card-component/README.md

 The URL of the deployed application is https://cnwanneka.github.io/profile-card-component/

-One of the challenges that I faced was getting the right font size but some of the text sizes were provided in the readme file.
+One of the challenges that I faced was getting the right font size but luckily, the font sizes were provided in the readme file.

 I did some research on google for ideas on getting the layout right.
-This helped me on some areas that I had issues.
+This helped me to resolve some areas that I had issues.